lopataa/pgsqlpaint/readme.md

 in simple Computer Graphics.
 As a joke I decided to use PL/pgsql as the programming language for this project.

 As an requirement I had to also write a frontend to it, because the teacher had changed the assignment to "user-friendly" after I had already started.
 The main focus wasn't on the frontend, so beware that it is not the prettiest thing in the world.
-It is written in Java.
+The frontend can be found at [lopataa/pgsqlpaint-frontend](https://github.com/lopataa/pgsqlpaint-frontend).

 Functionality is documented in [docs.md](docs.md).